thetron/css3buttons_rails_helpers/readme.md

     <%= button_link_to "Search", search_path %>

-The helper method accept all the same parameters as `link_to` so upgrading and downgrading so css3buttons should be a snap.
+The helper methods accept all the same parameters as `link_to` so upgrading and downgrading to css3buttons should be a snap.

 # Icons and pills and colours, oh my!